O'Shea Jackson Jr.

-O'Shea Jackson Jr. (born February 24, 1991) is an American actor and rapper.
-He is the oldest son of Ice Cube and, in his feature film debut, portrayed his father in the 2015 biopic Straight Outta Compton.
+O'Shea Jackson Jr. (born February 24, 1991), also known by the stage name OMG, is an American actor, rapper and songwriter.
+He is the oldest son of Ice Cube and, in his feature film debut, he portrayed his father in the 2015 biopic Straight Outta Compton.

 Early life

-O'Shea Jackson Jr. was born in Los Angeles, California, to O'Shea Jackson Sr., better known as Ice Cube, and Kimberly Woodruff.
-Jackson was raised in the San Fernando Valley, and is the first born of four children.
-He has two brothers, Darrell and Shareef, and a sister, Kareema.
-Darrell is also a rapper under the name Doughboy, which is the nickname of the character his father portrayed in his first film, Boyz n the Hood.
-Jackson attended William Howard Taft High School in Woodland Hills, California, from which he graduated in 2009.
-His father also attended Taft High School.
-Jackson graduated from the University of Southern California, where he studied screenwriting.
+Jackson was born in Los Angeles, to O'Shea Jackson Sr., better known as Ice Cube, and Kimberly Woodruff.
+Jackson was raised in the San Fernando Valley, and is the oldest of four children.
+He has two younger brothers, Darrell—who is also a rapper—and Shareef, as well as a younger sister, Kareema.
+Like his father, Jackson attended William Howard Taft High School in Woodland Hills, California, from which he graduated in 2009.
+Jackson attended the University of Southern California, where he studied screenwriting, but dropped out to pursue his acting career.

 Career

 Film

 In June 2014, it was announced that Jackson had been cast to portray his father, Ice Cube, in Straight Outta Compton, a biographical film about N.W.A.
 The film was released on August 14, 2015, to positive reviews.
 Jackson is noted for his physical resemblance to his father, which Ice Cube described to Jimmy Kimmel in October 2014 as "spot-on.
 He was born to play the part."

 In 2017, Jackson played Dan Pinto, the Batman-obsessed aspiring screenwriter, landlord and love interest of Aubrey Plaza's character Ingrid Thorburn in the film Ingrid Goes West, with many critics—including the Los Angeles Times, Vulture, and Collider—commenting on his scene-stealing abilities.
 In 2018, Jackson starred in the film Den of Thieves, which also included 50 Cent and Gerard Butler.

 Jackson appears in two May 2019 movies.
 He has a supporting role as Lance in the romantic comedy Long Shot alongside Charlize Theron and Seth Rogen, playing the best friend of Rogen's character.
 In Godzilla: King of the Monsters, he portrays Barnes, the leader of the G-Team, the special military forces group run specializing in battles involving Titans.

 Also in 2019, Jackson co-starred with Michael B. Jordan, Jamie Foxx, and Brie Larson in the drama Just Mercy.
 He portrays Anthony Ray Hinton, who spent 30 years behind bars after being wrongfully convicted of murder.

-After four years away from films, in 2023 he made his return in the dark comedy film Cocaine Bear as Daveed.